-If you’re reading this, odds are that you fall into one of three camps:
+If you’re reading this, odds are you fall into one of three camps:

 None of you should feel isolated.

 So, I wound up concocting a definitive guide to cooking the best meals in Breath of the Wild.
 I’ll shout some quick and easy dishes to prepare – for an outing with your deranged Moblin neighbors.
 I’ll help you find ripe ingredients in bulk.
-And I’ll dive into BotW’s complex backend mechanics – for anyone looking to gain the most mileage out of their precious inventory.
+And I’ll dive into BotW’s complex backend mechanics – to maximize your mileage from foraged goods.

 The short answer boils down to two essential recipes: